The 7 best value colleges of 2021 | Fees, Scholarships, Jobs, and more!

 The university is 15 miles away from Los Angeles.
-The school only has 250 admissions per year with an admission rate of only 9%.
-CalTech offers various STEM degrees at an average tuition fee of $45,390.
-However, you can apply for scholarships and almost 60% of students benefit from some kind of financial aid.
+The school only has 250 admissions per year with an admission rate of only 8%.
+CalTech offers various STEM degrees at an average tuition fee of $54,570.
+However, you can apply for scholarships and more than 60% of students benefit from some kind of financial aid.

-The average tuition fee is $46,704 for most programs in the university.
-Almost 91% of the students get some financial aid through scholarships, work-study and/or loans.
+The average tuition fee is $55,450 for most programs in the university.
+Close to 91% of the students get some financial aid through scholarships, work-study, or loans.

 The university also has one of the best ROI among colleges for engineering.
-The average starting salary is as high as $76,184 per annum.
-While it can also skyrocket to as high as $94,200 or more!
+The average starting salary is as high as $96,033 per annum.
+It can easily skyrocket to $100,000 or more!

 HMC can feel like both a small liberal arts college and a large university.
 The university offers programs for engineering and technology but also has a great collaborative environment.